Health and Longevity Course for Dogs Chapter 10

 For many years now, I've been observing the importance of the neck and cervical spine in health and medicine.
 The more I learn, the more focused I am on the neck when it comes to healing and disease prevention.

-In previous parts of Health and Longevity Course for Dogs, I mentioned energy, blood and nerve flow in the body.
+In previous parts of the Health and Longevity Course for Dogs, I mentioned energy, blood and nerve flow in the body.
 The neck is super important for flow to the head and also the rest of the body.
 Imagine spokes of energy that radiate away from the neck to the head and the body.

 To summarize, the neck is a super important ‘control switch panel’ for the whole body.